 Widows and Children

-Throughout the United Kingdom, one in six families suffered a direct bereavement, 192,000 wives had lost their husbands, and nearly 400,000 children had lost their fathers.
+During the First World War, one in six families throughout the United Kingdom, suffered a direct bereavement.
+192,000 wives lost their husbands, and nearly 400,000 children had lost their fathers.
 A further 500,000 children had lost one of more of their siblings.
 Appallingly, one in eight wives died within a year of receiving news of their husband's death.

 Maud Arrand married Richard Newmarch, in June 1917 and lived at 27 Courtney Street.
 Pte, Richard Newmarch, 12th Kings Own Yorkshire Light Infantry, was killed six months later on the 23rd October 1917, aged 27.